Get the Best Personal Loans in Singapore

 Total Cost of Personal Loans & Monthly Installment

 The total cost of your personal loan is the sum of interest payments and the processing fee you pay over the course of your loan’s tenure.
 As long as you don’t make late or early payments, this is the amount you end up paying to the lender in exchange for borrowing the money.

-In order to calculate how much you need to pay back to the lender on a monthly basis, first multiply your annual flat rate by you principal loan amount.
+In order to calculate how much you need to pay back to the lender on a monthly basis, first, multiply your annual flat rate by your principal loan amount.
 Then, multiply this amount by the duration of your loan in years.
 Then add this amount to the principal you borrowed.
 Dividing this by the duration of your loan in months will result in the monthly payment (also called monthly installment) that you need to make to the bank.

 These two numbers are the most important factors you want to focus on before submitting an application for a personal loan.
 You want to minimize the total cost of your personal loan while making sure that your finances can comfortably handle the monthly installment required to pay off the loan.